ivan-vasilev/neuralnetworks/README.md

 Each NeuralNetwork (default NeuralNetworkImpl) is defined by a list of Layers.
 Each layer has a set of Connections (default ConnectionsImpl) that link it to the other layers of the network.
 Each neural network is essentially a directed acyclic graph.
 This structure can accommodate simple feedforwad networks, but also more complex architectures like http://www.cs.toronto.edu/~hinton/absps/imagenet.pdf.

 ###Layer types
-- Default Layer - has a neuron count property and default ConnectionCalculator (explained in the next section).
+- Default Layer - has a neuron count property.
 - Bias Layer - bias layer.
 - ConvGridLayer - Convolutional 2D layer that contains information about the number of feature maps and width and height of each feature map.